fwinkelbauer/Bumpy/README.md

 - `\d+(\.\d+)*` (meaning versions such as `1`, `1.0`, `1.0.0`, `1.0.0.0`, ...)
 - `\d+(,\d+)*` (`1,0,0,0`)
 - [SemVer](http://semver.org/) (`1.8.0-beta`, `1.0.0-alpha+001`, ...)

-Type `bumpy new` to create a new configuration file.
-This file contains additional information about configuration possibilities (e.g. how to change the read/write encoding).

 ### Profiles